AustinNar/Riddler/README.md

 "dev_{date}" for that specific riddle.

  ## Further Reading
- I may also write in more detail about a given weeks solution at www.austinnar.com/blog
+ I may also write in more detail about a given week's solution at www.austinnar.com/blog